scala/scala3/docs/docs/reference/experimental/erased-defs.md

 import scala.language.experimental.erasedDefinitions
 ```
 or by setting the command line option `-language:experimental.erasedDefinitions`.
+Erased definitions must be in an experimental scope (see [../other-new-features/experimental-defs.md]).

 ## Why erased terms?

 Let's describe the motivation behind erased terms with an example.
 In the